 The PGI compiler suite includes Fortran 77, Fortran 90/95, C and C++ compilers.
-It is accessed by loading the PGI programming environment: module load PrgEnv-pgi
+It is accessed by loading (or switching to) the PrgEnv-pgi module.

 The default version of the compiler is loaded automatically when you load the programming enviornment.
 Older and/or newer versions of the compiler may be available: to see which versions are available issue module avail pgi.
 To use a different version of the PGI compiler issue module switch pgi pgi/<new_version>.

 The man pages (man pgf95; man pgcc) provide information on all the compiler options available.
 Note that if two compiler options conflict, the last option on the command line takes precedence!

 We recommend in the first instance to use the following optimization flag:

 The -fast (-fastsse) flag turns on optimizations relevant for the target platform and optimization level to a minimum of -O2.